Skip to main content

 Sugar-free chewing gum contributes to the neutralisation of plaque acids.

-Sugar‑free chewing gum contributes to the reduction of oral dryness.
+Sugar-free chewing gum contributes to the reduction of dry mouth.

-Sugar‑free chewing gum with carbamide neutralises plaque acids more effectively than sugar‑free chewing gum without carbamide.
+Sugar-free chewing gum with carbamide neutralizes the acids of dental plaque more effectively than sugar-free chewing gum without carbamide.